 The ultimate goal of our research is to translate the findings from computational neuropsychiatry research toward developing personalized interventions.
 We have been developing personalized interventions that integrate computerized cognitive rehabilitation, real-time functional brain imaging and neurofeedback, as well as virtual reality (VR) tailored toward targeted rehabilitation of the affected brain networks in patients with neurocognitive disorders.

-William E. Ayer Professor in Electrical Engineering
+William E. Ayer Professor of Electrical Engineering, Emeritus

 BioDesign and fabrication of sensors and actuators using micro and nanotechnologies, with applications to information processing and energy conversion.

 Associate Professor of Ophthalmology

 Current Research and Scholarly InterestsThe ultimate goal of the laboratory is to develop efficient therapeutic strategies to achieve CNS neural repair, through promoting neuroprotection, axon regeneration and functional recovery.